orboan-docker/docker-centos-supervisor-ssh/README.md

 password: iaw

-You can change them in container-files/config/init/create_user.sh
+You can change them using USER and PASSWORD environment variables.
+Example:

+#### docker run -d -p 2222:22 -p 9001:9001 -e USER=myusername -e PASSWORD=mypassword orboan/docker-centos-supervisor-ssh

 ## Supervisor management via web interface

-Web server is listening in port 9001, thus you may create a new container by running the image adding the option -p xxxx:9001 to 'docker run'
+Web server is listening in port 9001, thus you may create a new container by running the image adding the option -p xxxx:9001 to 'docker run' (see example above)

-#### Credentials also are:
+#### Default credentials also are:
 username: www

 password: iaw